ChausseBenjamin/songlinkr/README.md

      `Embed Links` should be the only ones required)

 Congrats!
 Your are now ready to start hosting your bot!

+To run it, simply make sure the bot has access to the bot token you created earlier.
+You can do this either by having it be an environment variable (`DISCORD_TOKEN=...`) or by passing it as an argument when starting up the bot (`songlinkr --discord-token "..."`).

 ## Installation